kennywall/import-test/_posts/2011-05-01-selling-access-to-my-google-analytics-to-the-highest-bidder.md

 domain: apievangelist.com
 image: http://www.avc.com/.a/6a00d83451b2c969e201538e3180d2970b-500wi
 ---
-{% include JB/setup %}<p>I'm an avid reader of Fred Wilsons blog, A VC.
+{% include JB/setup %}I'm an avid reader of Fred Wilsons blog, A VC.
 He provides a "real" perspective into his world, and thus the world of VCs.
 Yesterday he posted a blog post titled, "A Month Of Traffic To A VC".
 He shared what a months worth of traffic looks like to his A VC blog.
 Now why would he do this?